Liverwort: Relationship to other plants

 Traditionally, the liverworts were grouped together with other bryophytes (mosses and hornworts) in the Division Bryophyta, within which the liverworts made up the class Hepaticae (also called Marchantiopsida).
 Somewhat more recently, the liverworts were given their own division (Marchantiophyta), as bryophytes became considered to be paraphyletic.
 However, the most recent phylogenetic evidence indicates that liverworts are indeed likely part of a monophyletic clade ("Bryophyta sensu lato" or "Bryophyta Schimp.") alongside mosses and hornworts.
 Hence, it has been suggested that the liverworts should be de-ranked to a class called Marchantiopsida.
 In addition, there is strong phylogenetic evidence to suggest that liverworts and mosses form a monophyletic subclade named Setaphyta.

 An important conclusion from these phylogenies is that the ancestral stomata appear to have been lost in the liverwort lineage.
 Among the earliest fossils believed to be liverworts are compression fossils of Pallaviciniites from the Upper Devonian of New York.
 These fossils resemble modern species in the Metzgeriales.
 Another Devonian fossil called Protosalvinia also looks like a liverwort, but its relationship to other plants is still uncertain, so it may not belong to the Marchantiophyta.
 In 2007, the oldest fossils assignable at that time to the liverworts were announced, Metzgeriothallus sharonae from the Givetian (Middle Devonian) of New York, United States.
 However, in 2010, five different types of fossilized liverwort spores were found in Argentina, dating to the much earlier Middle Ordovician, around 470 million years ago.

 Internal classification

 Bryologists classify liverworts in the division Marchantiophyta.
 This divisional name is based on the name of the most universally recognized liverwort genus Marchantia.
 In addition to this taxon-based name, the liverworts are often called Hepaticophyta.
 This name is derived from their common Latin name as Latin was the language in which botanists published their descriptions of species.
-This name has led to some confusion, partly because it appears to be a taxon-based name derived from the genus Hepatica which is actually a flowering plant of the buttercup family Ranunculaceae.
-In addition, the name Hepaticophyta is frequently misspelled in textbooks as Hepatophyta, which only adds to the confusion.
+This name is not to be mistakenly associated with flowering plant genus Hepatica, of the buttercup family Ranunculaceae.
+In addition, the name Hepaticophyta is frequently misspelled in textbooks as Hepatophyta.

 Although there is no consensus among bryologists as to the classification of liverworts above family rank, the Marchantiophyta may be subdivided into three classes: